Tottenham Hotspur F.C.

-Tottenham Hotspur Football Club, commonly referred to as simply Tottenham (/ˈtɒtənəm/, TOT-ən-əm, /tɒtnəm/, TOT-nəm) or Spurs, is a professional football club based in Tottenham, North London, England.
-The club itself has stated that it should always be called "Tottenham Hotspur" or "Spurs", as Tottenham is the area of London and not the name of the club.
-It competes in the Premier League, the top tier of English football.
-The team have played their home matches in the Tottenham Hotspur Stadium since 2019, replacing their former home of White Hart Lane, which had been demolished to make way for the new stadium on the same site.
+Tottenham Hotspur Football Club, commonly referred to as simply Tottenham (/ˈtɒtənəm/ TOT-ən-əm) or Spurs, (Note: The club itself has stated that it should always be called "Tottenham Hotspur" or "Spurs", as Tottenham is the area of London and not the name of the club.) is a professional football club based in Tottenham, North London, England.
+They compete in the Premier League, the top tier of English football.
+Since 2019, the team have played their home matches in the Tottenham Hotspur Stadium.
+It was built on the same site as their previous home, White Hart Lane, which was demolished.

 Founded in 1882, Tottenham Hotspur's emblem is a cockerel standing upon a football, with the Latin motto Audere est Facere ("to dare is to do").
 The team have traditionally worn white shirts and navy blue shorts as their home kit since the 1898–99 season.
 Their training ground is on Hotspur Way in Bulls Cross, Enfield.
 After its inception, Tottenham won the FA Cup for the first time in 1901, the only non-League club to do so since the formation of the Football League in 1888.
 Tottenham was the first club in the 20th century to achieve the League and FA Cup Double, winning both competitions in the 1960–61 season.
 After successfully defending the FA Cup in 1962, in 1963 they became the first British club to win a UEFA club competition – the European Cup Winners' Cup.
 They were also the inaugural winners of the UEFA Cup in 1972, becoming the first British club to win two different major European trophies.
 They collected at least one major trophy in each of the six decades from the 1950s to 2000s, an achievement matched only by Manchester United.

 In domestic football, Spurs have won two league titles, eight FA Cups, four League Cups, and seven FA Community Shields.
 In European football, they have won one European Cup Winners' Cup and three UEFA Cup/Europa League titles.
 Tottenham were also runners-up in the 2018–19 UEFA Champions League.
 They have a long-standing rivalry with nearby club Arsenal, with whom they contest the North London derby, as well as a contested rivalry with Chelsea.
 Tottenham is owned by ENIC Group, which purchased the club in 2001.
-The club was estimated to be worth £2.6 billion ($3.2 billion) in 2024, and it was the ninth-highest-earning football club in the world, with an annual revenue of £615 million in 2024.
+The club was estimated to be worth £2.6 billion ($3.2 billion) in 2024, and it was the ninth-highest-earning football club in the world, with an annual revenue for season 2024–25 of €672.6M (£585.56M), as ranked by accountancy firm Deloitte.